If you want a versatile, easy to use backyard cooker then you should get a a pellet grill. It makes smoking, grilling and cooking a breeze.

 Overall Rating 4.3 / 5

 Need a smoker which a huge cooking space?
-The Yoder YS640 has 640 square inches of cooking room.
+We love the Yoder YS640 had 640 square inches of cooking room.
 This is more than enough room for several racks of ribs or a whole turkey.

 It is a unit that is built for ease, versatility and cooking a large amount of food a restaurant quality.
-It is built extremely solid.
+We found that it is built extremely solid.
 It is constructed from heavy gauge steel.
 This means that it will last a long time and will not wear away after a few years from general wear and tear.
-The downside is it weighs around 330 lbs so it’s not the easiest unit to move around by yourself.
+The downside is it weighs around 330 lbs so it’s not the easiest unit for us to move around.

 What We Liked